 Julia Weisberg has been dancing for 15 years, 8 of those being competitively, at Studio Bleu Dance Center in Ashburn, VA.
 She is trained in acro, jazz, lyrical, contemporary, hip hop, and ballet.
 She attends James Madison University studying Business and is Vice President of Dancing Dukes, a dance club on campus.
 In addition to dancing at a studio Julia was captain of her high school dance team and has performed at events such as the Macy’s Thanksgiving Day Parade in New York City and the iDance4aCure fundraiser/rally in Washington D.C.
-She is excited to be teaching Acro during the 2018-2019 season!
+She is excited to be teaching Acro, Jazz, & HipHop during the 2019-2020 season!

 Miss Gail is likely the friendly face you’ll see in the InMotion lobby while other staff are teaching our fabulous dancers!
 She was captain of the drill team at Turner Ashby High School, a drill team member at Shepherd College, and began taking ballet classes in 2004.
 She regularly participates in adult ballet classes and recently found a new joy in tap dancing!
 If you catch her during a lull in duties, young dancers and siblings can enjoy storytime with her!
 Her official roles at InMotion include: Front Desk Management, Studio Grandma, Costume Captain, SetMaster, Prop Proprietor, SuperSeamstress, Housekeeping & Maintenance Departments, and Keeper of the Glitter!